 Budget (projects that require significant financial investment are difficult for writers looking to break in - those include stories that require significant special effects, animation, and settings that require props, costuming and sets that differ from what is easily available today)

 All pitches must be original work.
 No loglines for existing property other than what is in the public domain will be accepted.
 Loglines should be 30 words or less.
-Pitches should be two minutes or under.
+Pitches must be two minutes or under.
 Any pitches that run over will be stopped at the expiration of two minutes.